bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Storage Redundancy Types.md

 If you need even more durability and data availability, you can replicate your data across a secondary region.

 When creating a storage account, you must select the primary region.
-The paired secondary region is assigned automatically, based on [[azure-region-pairs]], and cannot be changed.
+The paired secondary region is assigned automatically, based on [[Azure Region Pairs]], and cannot be changed.

 By default, **data in the secondary region is only available for read or write access if there's a failover to the secondary region**.
 If the primary region becomes unavailable, you can choose to fail over to the secondary region.
 After the failover has been completed, the secondary region becomes the primary region, and you can again read and write data.